Skip to main content

 Ingress (NGINX)

-In order for Tangram Pro™ to work properly, you will need an ingress class set up in Kubernetes.
-Ingresses provide services like load balancing, proxying, and SSL termination for your cluster.
-Internally we use and support the NGINX Ingress Controller but with some additional configuration other ingress classes may work.
+In order for Tangram Pro™ to work properly, your Kubernetes cluster needs an ingress class.
+Ingresses allow web traffic to access the application, and usually provide services like load balancing and TLS/SSL termination for your cluster.
+We support the NGINX Ingress Controller but other ingress classes may work as well.

 Installing the NGINX Ingress Controller